ElanShudnow/Azure-Kubernetes-Service/net02-cni-overlay-private-cluster-managed-vnet/README.md

     * Virtual Network Address Space: 10.224.0.0/12
     * Node Subnet (aks-subnet): 10.224.0.0/16

+* The Private Endpoint created will leverage the same subnet the AKS Nodes use.
+Thefore, it takes away an available IP Address that would otherwise be used for an additional node.
+This should be accounted for in the amount of nodes your cluster can scale to.
+Typically, with CNI Overlay, a /24 subnet can fit up to 251 nodes since the first three IP addresses are reserved for management tasks.
+Because the Private Endpoint will consume an IP Address in the same subnet as Nodes, you will instead be able to scale up to 250 nodes.

 ![CNI Overlay Architecture](../media/net00-cni-overlay-public-cluster-managed-vnet/azure-cni-overlay.png)

 I would recommend reading the following articles which discuss more of the above: